funnyzak/learnspider/README.md

-2,the downdoubanPhoto.py can download the douban.com site photo ,you must give the first picture index ,you can start the program like "python  downdoubanPhoto.py  http://www.douban.com/online/11989552/photo/2212821906/?sortby=time "
+2,the downdoubanPhoto.py can download the douban.com site photo ,you must give the first picture index ,you can start the program like "python  downdoubanPhoto.py  http://www.douban.com/online/11989552/photo/2212821906/?sortby=time " 3,if you want to download the image with multiprocess you can start the program like "python  downdoubanPhoto.py  http://www.douban.com/online/11989552/photo/2212821906/?sortby=time m "  add a "m" in the url